Laptop showing Mendola website

 Hardware integration

-The project called for a mobile app that can function reliably despite factors ranging from poor lighting to sleet or a blazing sun – all while wearing bulky gloves.
+The project called for a mobile app that can be operated reliably despite conditions ranging from poor lighting to sleet or a blazing sun – all while wearing bulky gloves.

 The custom solution we created for SNI helps companies measure corrosion rates and project failure dates so potential problems never become disastrous realities.